Skip to main content

 Proper notice to enter your home

 Even if you requested the repairs, your community housing provider must follow the law in giving the proper notice to enter your home.
-Find out more on our page about privacy and entry.
+Find out more on our page about privacy while renting.

 If you receive proper notice, you have a legal obligation to let the community housing provider’s contractor into your home.
 If you don’t let them enter, it may affect any future compensation claim you make related to the repairs, and you can get a breach of duty notice for refusing entry.
 This website has more on breach of duty notices for renters.